Jaland Lowe

-Jaland Lowe (born September 6, 2004) is an American college basketball player for the Kentucky Wildcats of the Southeastern Conference.
-He previously played for the Pittsburgh Panthers.
+Jaland Lowe (born September 6, 2004) is an American college basketball player for the Georgetown Hoyas of the Big East Conference.
+He previously played for the Pittsburgh Panthers and Kentucky Wildcats.

 High school career

-Lowe attended Fort Bend Marshall High School in Missouri City, Texas where he was a four-star guard.
+Lowe attended The Kinkaid School and then transferred as a sophomore to Fort Bend Marshall High School in Missouri City, Texas where he was a four-star guard.
 He scored 26.4 points, 8.1 rebounds, and 4.3 assists per game.
 Prior to his senior season, Lowe shined on the Nike EYBL circuit averaging 18 points per game to earn First Team All-Peach Jam honors.

 In January 2023, Lowe was announced as a nominee for the 2023 McDonald's All American Game.

+Recruiting

+Lowe was rated a four-star recruit and committed to play college basketball at Pittsburgh over offers from SMU and Memphis, among other schools.
+Lowe's father, Marland, knew head coach Jeff Capel.
+Capel became a resource for the Lowe family during Lowe's middle school days.